Paraskeva of the Balkans: Life

 When she was 25, an angel appeared, telling her to return to her homeland.
-She returned to Constantinople, and then, aged 25, lived in the village of Kallikrateia, in the church of the Holy Apostles.
-She died at the age of 27.
+She returned to Constantinople and then settled down a short distance west, living the last two years of her life in the village of Kallikrateia, in the church of the Holy Apostles, where she died age 27.
+The former village is now a neighbourhood in Eastern Thrace called Mimarsinan.